 Merely having a lien doesn’t make a lender a secured creditor for Chapter 13 eligibility purposes.

 The draft bankruptcy schedules I was reviewing for a rookie bankruptcy lawyer listed a mortgage loan but the plan didn’t mention the proposed treatment of the loan.
-Turns out it was because the house that secured the loan had gone to the ex wife in the pending divorce.
+Turns out, according to this link, it was because the house that secured the loan had gone to the ex wife in the pending divorce.
 Cue the “Basics” tape: secured creditors are those with a lien on property of the estate.

 The unfortunate result in the case at hand was that, absent more facts about the current state of title on the former home, this debtor needed to list the mortgage loan as an unsecured debt in his case, because he had no remaining interest in the house.
 The house was not “property of the estate”.
 He was then over the limits.